connorpmullins/connorpmullins.github.io/_posts/2025-04-18-mental_model_agi.markdown

 - General surplus of energy and resources through improved material transformations means that there's access to as much as people can practically consume
 - Every person has access to space and privacy
-  - Total digression: there are 57.5 million square miles of land on earth (https://www.quora.com/What-is-the-total-land-area-of-the-Earth).
-Assuming a population of 10b, that's 0.0057 sq. mi. or 3.6 acres per person.
-This is a naive / ridiculous way of looking at things, but it's a fun ballpark number.
+  - Total digression: there are 57.5 million square miles of land on earth.
+Assuming a population of 10B, that's 0.0057 sq. mi. or 3.6 acres per person.
+This is a naive/ridiculous way of looking at things, but it's a fun ballpark number.
 - Freedom from tyranny
   - This is harder to imagine, but a post-AGI/ASI world may help secure liberal ideals for many
 - Freedom from persecution
   - Again - better governance.
-Alternatively interacting with AIs provides judgement-free spaces for people to be themselves (ideally helping resolve inner turmoil but in bad scenarios enabling vice)
+Alternatively interacting with AIs provides judgment-free spaces for people to be themselves (ideally helping resolve inner turmoil but in bad scenarios enabling vice)

 ### Access to Opportunity

 - Equality as a starting point (significantly decreasing wealth's impact on opportunity)
+- Personalized education for all

 ### Access to Resources